 Frequently Asked Questions

 No. Therma runs on LoRa and a 4G cellular connection.
-All hubs ship with a pre-activated AT&T SIM card.

 The fastest way to tell if you are an Administrator is to see if you have access to the Sensors and Users tabs in the main navigation of your dashboard.
 If you see Sensors and Users tabs, this means you are an Administrator.
 If you only see Dashboard and Reports tabs, you are a User.